Ceasar/Encyclopedia/src/adler_1966.rst

 Criteria for rules of intrinsic reading
 =======================================

-1. The rules of intrinsic reading also apply to lectures
+1. The rules also apply to lectures
-2. The rules only apply to reading a `whole` book, not to excerpts
+2. The rules only apply to reading a *whole* book, not to excerpts
-3. The rules only apply to liberal arts, not fine arts
+3. The rules only apply to `liberal arts`_, not `fine arts`_

 ..
 129